 - Invest in a U-bolt lock.
 Bicycles secured with chain or cable locks are easier targets.

-- Don’t leave your bike in isolated areas.
-The more people around, the less likely you’re bike will be stolen.
-Keep in mind that an busy area during the day may not be at night.
-If you plan to leave your bike overnight, make sure you pick a secure and highly visible location.
+- If possible, avoid securing your bicycle in isolated areas.
+The more people around, the less likely your bike will be stolen.
+If you plan to leave your bicycle overnight, make sure you pick a secure, well lighted, and highly visible location.